Pamplin Media Group: History

 In August 2019, the Hillsboro Tribune was merged into the Forest Grove News-Times.
 In January 2020, the Canby Herald and Molalla Pioneer were merged to form The Herald-Pioneer.'
 In March that same year, about 20 newsroom employees were laid off and staff hours were reduced following a loss of revenue stemming from the COVID-19 recession in the United States.
 In July 2022, Pamplin announced it would no longer host a comments section on the articles published to its websites.

 In April 2023, Pamplin launched YourOregonNews.com, which aggregates stories from all of its newspapers.
 That same year in June, Pamplin agreed to sell its 39,000-square-foot Milwaukie-area building headquarters to Clackamas County for $11 million.
 In August, the Clackamas Review switched from weekly to monthly publication and was renamed to the Milwaukie Review.
 The Oregon City News switched to monthly publication as well.
 In December 2023, Pamplin announced its Gresham printing plant would close the following month and about two dozen employees would lose their jobs.
 Pamplin shifted production of its newspapers to The Columbians plant in Vancouver, Washington.

 In June 2024, Pamplin was sold to Carpenter Media Group.
 Six weeks later an unknown number of employees were laid off, including longtime statehouse reporter Peter Wong.
 That same month the Sherwood Gazette ceased publication and the Estacada News was later shuttered.
 In June 2025, Carpenter laid off dozens of employees at its Oregon papers, including at least six newsroom workers at the Portland Tribune.
 A few days later, the company announced that three Pamplin papers, Portland Tribune, Oregon City News and Milwaukie Review, will cease print and be online only.
 The Gresham Outlook also had its print schedule decreased from twice to once a week.
 A month later the Sandy Post ceased after its only reporter was laid off.
+In March 2026, the Woodburn Independent and The Herald-Pioneer merged form The Herald-Independent.